Table of Contents

 Step 5: Test API request – sending SMS

-All that’s left is actually to send your first text message via SMSAPI’s API!
+All that’s left is actually to send your first text messages via SMSAPI’s API!
 To do it, use the code below.
 In case of any problems, our Documentation is there to help you.
+The API also supports sending bulk SMS, allowing you to send a high volume of messages with a single request.

 <?php